React Native can be hard. But a lot of the heavy lifting can be done by its open source companion toolchain Expo.

 To wrap up, testing the app on your phone is a piece of cake as well.
 Expo Client allows you to immediately preview and test the app on your phone within minutes, allowing you to see changes in real-time.
 Pretty awesome, isn’t it?

-I’ll write a few more posts about my experience building the uncovercity app, especially how we did the API integration and what I learned from doing some real life user testing going out for dinner with uncovercity myself.
+I’ve written another post about my experience building the uncovercity app, where I cover how we did the API integration and what I learned from doing some real life user testing by living the experience as an uncovercity user myself.